Well Read at Wasing

 LITERARY FESTIVAL - WORDS, WISDOM & WELLNESS

-Mark your calendars for this May, as Wasing Estate’s ancient woodlands will be transformed into a haven for writers, nature lovers, and wellness enthusiasts at the debut of Well Read.
-This exciting new literary festival promises a refreshing approach to literature, blending creative expression with the healing powers of nature in a stunning, immersive environment.
+For Well Read Literary Festival, Wasing Estate’s ancient woodlands transform into a haven for writers, nature lovers, and wellness enthusiasts.
+This exciting literary festival promises a refreshing approach to literature, blending creative expression with the healing powers of nature in a stunning, immersive environment.

 Well Read is the place to discover, learn and share ideas with like minded people that are eager to explore how we can better live with the earth, not just on it.

-Find out more about the wonderful line up of authors, guest speakers & workshop facilitators featuring at Well Read
+Find out more about the wonderful line up of authors, guest speakers & workshop facilitators featured at Well Read 2025

 Hugh Fearnley-Whittingstall